k2-fsa/icefall/egs/librispeech/ASR/README.md

 `get_params()` within `tdnn_lstm_ctc/train.py`
 and `tdnn_lstm_ctc/decode.py`.

-Parameters that can be passed from commandlin can be found by
+Parameters that can be passed from the commandline can be found by

 ```
 ./tdnn_lstm_ctc/train.py --help